 He married Margaret Gertrude Campbell 10th June 1939.
 She was a librarian at Boscombe library in Bournemouth. b.
 1913.12.10 d.
 2007.08.12

-During the war RGT was in a reserved occupation and on many occasions was asked to do reconstructive facial and dental surgery on injured soldiers.
+During the second world war RGT was in a reserved occupation and on many occasions was asked to do econstructive facial and dental surgery on injured soldiers.

 Throughout his life, RGT retained a keen interest in cine photography and was a member of the Bournemouth Cine Club.
 The camera was also used for professional work, so he used a 16mm camera.
 Many of his cine film are now with the Wessex Film and Sound Archive.